by Mike Knaak

-When rating the communication with families, nearly 90 percent rated the overall communication from the district as Just Right, while the Just Right rating for schools fell to 84.6 percent and the rating for individual classrooms fell to 76.1 percent.
+When rating the communication with families, nearly 90 percent rated the overall communication from the district as Just Right, while the Just Right rating for schools fell to 84.6 percent and the rating for individual classrooms fell to 76.1.

 Nelson said the rating of 22.6 percent as Too Little for classrooms is a concern.
-Nelson said staff has been asked to work on improving that.
+Staff has been asked to work on improving that.

 School board member Patrick Marushin said the survey results on communication mirrored his experiences with his own four children who are in first, third, sixth and eighth grades.

 Board member Amanda Byrd wondered if the classroom communication rating was consistent across all grades.
 Byrd and Marushin speculated that parents see less communication for their students in older grades.
 Byrd said the communication level is about the same as in “normal times.”

 Nelson said administrators need to look closely at the survey results to see how grade level affects the communication rating.